ntystudio/CTRL-reference-visualizer/README.md

 <br/>
 <br/>

-CTRL Documentable is part of the [NTY.studio](https://www.nty.studio/) CTRL Framework, a library of utility plugins for Unreal Engine.
+CTRL Reference Visualizer is part of the [NTY.studio](https://www.nty.studio/) CTRL Framework, a library of utility plugins for Unreal Engine.

 ## Overview
 CTRL Reference Visualizer is an editor plugin for Unreal Engine 5 that enables level designers to see outgoing and incoming actor references for actors, components and objects in the world.